 - The company’s turnover is not more than £10.2 million

-- Full accounts with HMRC and Companies House – Joint accounts are ideal for small-sized companies who must file full accounts with HMRC and Companies House and are audit exempt.
+- Full accounts with HMRC and Companies House – Joint accounts are ideal for small-sized companies that must file full accounts with HMRC and Companies House and are audit exempt.
 It is possible to file the tax returns at the same time with HMRC.

 - Dormant company accounts – These accounts are limited by shares for companies or by an assurance that they have never traded or filed using the Web Filing service.